maelstrom-software/maelstrom/site/src/introduction.md

 - Distributed.
 Compute from many machines can be utilized.
 - Isolation.
 Tests are run in their own lightweight containers.

-Meticulous itself is split up into a few different pieces of software.
+Maelstrom itself is split up into a few different pieces of software.

 - **The Broker**.
 This is the central brain of the clustered job runner.
 Clients and Workers connect to it.